The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-The aim of this section is to develop a precise geometric notion of formally integrable (systems of) partial differential equations, and to show that the formal solution spaces of these equations canonically become a profinite dimensional manifold in the sense of Section \ref{pfd}.
-Finally, we are going to give a criterion for the formal integrability of nonlinear scalar partial differential equations, and apply this result to a class of interacting relativistic scalar field theories that arise in theoretical physics.
+The aim of this section is to develop a precise geometric notion of formally integrable (systems of) partial dif\/ferential equations, and to show that the formal solution spaces of these equations canonically become a prof\/inite dimensional manifold in the sense of Section~\ref{pfd}.
+Finally, we are going to give a criterion for the formal integrability of nonlinear scalar partial dif\/ferential equations, and apply this result to a class of interacting relativistic scalar f\/ield theories that arise in theoretical physics.

-We refer the reader to \cite{saunders, gia, krasvino} and also to \cite{pomm,seiler} for introductionary texts on jet bundles, where the latter two references have a strong focus on the highly nontrivial algorithmic aspects of this theory.
-A nice short overview is also included in the introduction of \cite{vita}.
+We refer the reader to \cite{krasvino,gia,KraLycVinGJSNPDE, saunders} and also to~\cite{pomm,seiler} for introductionary texts on jet bundles, where the latter two references have a strong focus on the highly nontrivial algorithmic aspects of this theory.
+A nice short overview is also included in the introduction of~\cite{vita}.